 No. Merchant services does not allow for automobile loan payments to be made by credit cards.

+We accept debit card payments online 24/7 and by phone during normal business hours.
+All debit card payments are subject to convenience fee.
 The convenience fee will be the greater of $5.95 or 1.25% of the total transaction.

 How do I make a payment on my account and set up Automatic Payments?

 Once gaining access to the portal choose the loan you would like to Manage, then choose the Payment Profiles tab.
 From this tab you will be able to enter your debit card information which will be stored for future use, then choose Schedule Automatic Payments.
 Each automatic payment will be subject to convenience fee.
 Mail your payments or set up automatic bill pay through your banking institution to avoid convenience fees.

 What if I want to make a one-time payment and don't want to store my card information?

 From the Payments tab choose Debit Payment to make a payment without storing your card information.